 The PCC 8.4 release includes powerful insurance policy tools in PCC EHR, improvements to working with documents, and a new way to save visit time in the Appointment Book.

 Implementation: The new features in PCC 8.4 require configuration and user-specific software training.
-Read about the features below and then review the COMING SOON article.
+Read about the features below and then review the PCC 8.4 Migration Considerations article.

 Read below to learn more, and contact PCC Support for information about these new features or about any PCC product or service.